bryanhirsch/drupal7-minimal-behat/README.md

         ln -s ./vendor/bin/behat behat

-1. Set up behat.
-This will create your features directory.
+1. View available "step definitions" from drupal-extension included in composer.json.

-        ./behat --init
+        ./behat -dl

-   Move features directory into a tests sub directory (more drupaly).

-        mkdir tests; mv features tests/features;

-1. Set up behat.yml (replace http://drupal7-minimal-behat.dev:8888 with whatever the URL is for your local site install):
+1. Set up behat.yml.
+Replace http://drupal7-minimal-behat.dev:8888 with whatever
+   the URL is for your local site install.
+Note: By default Behat will create a directory called "features" and look for your tests there.
+The YAML config below chages this default to "tests/features".

         default:
           paths: